Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: The primitive self-duplicating recursor

 and, with $x$, $y$, $G$, and $m$ supplied as oracle inputs,

-Both identities should be read as an implementation-invariant description-length decomposition suggested by the same architectural core: the generator description, the base-term description, the frame-constructor description, a binary description of the counter $m$, and a constant-size assembly program suffice to reconstruct the record.
-They are not presently formalized in Lean and remain interpretive support for the implementation-invariant reading. \end{remark}
+The upper bound holds because a fixed assembly program reconstructs the record from self-delimiting descriptions of the four components, and the conditional bound holds because that assembly program is a fixed computable function of its four inputs.
+A matching lower bound would further require recoverability of each component from the record together with algorithmic independence of the components, so the statement here rests on the upper bound and the conditional bound alone.
+Both sit outside the companion theorem stack and remain interpretive support for the implementation-invariant reading. \end{remark}

-\begin{remark}[Implementation-invariant form of the architectural necessity] Remark~\ref{prop:kolmogorov-record} is an implementation-invariant reformulation of Theorem~\ref{thm:record-emission-necessity}, not a new theorem.
-It says that the generator-retention content of the record is literally present in its Kolmogorov complexity, regardless of whether the implementation carries $y$ as an in-term occurrence (Remark~\ref{cor:two-canonical-forms}(1)) or as a trace-annotation token (Remark~\ref{cor:two-canonical-forms}(2)) or as a shared pointer in a term-graph representation.
-The $\log_2 m$ term is the counter-information content; the $K(y)$ term is the generator-information content; neither is eliminated by representation choices below the abstract-term level.
-A sharing-implementation objection to the architectural-necessity theorem therefore has to contend with two layers of defense: the abstract-term-semantic layer (adequacy of term-graph rewriting,~\cite{kennawayKlopSleepDeVries1994}) and the Kolmogorov-invariant layer (the above decomposition). \end{remark}
+\begin{remark}[Implementation-invariant form of the architectural necessity] Remark~\ref{prop:kolmogorov-record} is an implementation-invariant reformulation of Theorem~\ref{thm:record-emission-necessity} rather than a new theorem.
+It says that a description of the record is assembled from a generator description together with a counter description, at a cost bounded independently of whether the implementation carries $y$ as an in-term occurrence (Remark~\ref{cor:two-canonical-forms}(1)) or as a trace-annotation token (Remark~\ref{cor:two-canonical-forms}(2)) or as a shared pointer in a term-graph representation.
+The $K(m)$ term is the counter-information contribution and the $K(y)$ term is the generator-information contribution, and the bound holds under every representation choice below the abstract-term level.
+A sharing-implementation objection to the architectural-necessity theorem therefore meets two layers: the abstract-term-semantic layer (simulation adequacy of term-graph rewriting,~\cite{kennawayKlopSleepDeVries1994}) and the description-length layer (the bound above). \end{remark}